top of page

 Agoraphobia

-Cognitive Behavior Therapy (CBT) is considered to be the most effective therapy for the anxiety disorders.
-CBT directly addresses an individual’s thought patterns and behaviors in correcting one’s anxiety laden troubled feelings and emotions.
-Numerous research studies have repeatedly shown significant anxiety symptom reduction and a return to wellbeing and happiness for those who participate in CBT.
+Cognitive Behavior Therapy (CBT) is considered to be the most effective therapy for anxiety disorders.
+CBT directly addresses an individual’s thought patterns and behaviors in correcting one’s anxiety-laden, troubled feelings and emotions.
+Numerous research studies have repeatedly shown significant anxiety symptom reduction and a return to well-being and happiness for those who participate in CBT.

-Medication is also considered to be a very effective treatment for the anxiety disorders with numerous impressive research studies supporting its use.
+Medication is also considered to be a very effective treatment for anxiety disorders, with numerous impressive research studies supporting its use.
 Many doctors and clinicians believe that a combination of CBT and medication can bring about the most meaningful and lasting changes for those suffering from significant anxiety.

 bottom of page